GoogleCloudPlatform/compute-image-packages/README.md

 Debian, Red Hat, and CentOS.
 See the [README](packaging/README.md) in the packaging directory for more details.

-### Versions
+## Version Updates

 There are several places where package versions have to be updated and must match to successfully release an update.

-* setup.py: `version=VER` This is the python package version that is used for entry points through the python egg and pypi.
+* `setup.py` Update `version=`, the Python package version that is used for entry points through the Python egg and PyPI.
-* specs/google-compute-engine.spec: `Version: VER` This is the version of the google-compute-engine package for EL6 and 7.
+* `specs/google-compute-engine.spec` Update `Version:`, the version of the `google-compute-engine` package for EL6 and 7.
-* specs/python-google-compute-engine.spec: `Version: VER` This is the version of the python-google-compute-engine package for EL6 and 7.
+* `specs/python-google-compute-engine.spec` Update `Version:`, the version of the `python-google-compute-engine` package for EL6 and 7.
+* `debian/changelog` Update `google-compute-image-packages (VERSION) stable`,
-* debian/changelog: `google-compute-image-packages (VER) stable` This is the version of the Debian packages.
+  the version of the Debian packages.
-* The variable `package_version` when invoking the package build workflows.
+* Update the variable `package_version` when invoking the package build workflows.

 ## Package Distribution